List of leaders of Hamas

-The chairman of the Hamas Political Bureau (رئيس المكتب السياسي لحركة حماس), also known as the chairman of the Hamas Shura Council (رئيس مجلس شورى لحركة حماس) from 1987 until 2004, is the overall and de facto leader of Hamas, a Palestinian Sunni Islamist political and military organisation that has been governing most of the Gaza Strip since 2007.
-The position is currently vacant, following the killing of Yahya Sinwar by the Israel Defense Forces (IDF) on 16 October 2024 in Rafah, Gaza Strip, Palestine.
-The council, handpicked by Sinwar in case of his death, leads Hamas until the next election, which was scheduled to take place in March 2025.
-The council consists of Khaled Mashal, Khalil al-Hayya, Zaher Jabarin, Muhammad Ismail Darwish, and an unnamed senior member of Hamas.
+The chairman of the Hamas Political Bureau (رئيس المكتب السياسي لحركة حماس), also known as the chairman of the Hamas Shura Council (رئيس مجلس شورى لحركة حماس) from 1987 until 2004, is the overall and de facto leader of Hamas, a Palestinian Sunni Islamist political and military organisation that has been governing the Gaza Strip since 2007.
+The position is currently held by Khalil al-Hayya, who was elected in July 2026.

 The chairman of the Hamas Political Bureau is expected to oversee the organization and its various components, while military operations are managed separately by military commanders.
-Residing in Doha, Qatar, the chairman serves as a figurehead for Hamas during Palestinian elections and becomes the central leader in the resistance against Israeli occupation.
+The chairman serves as a figurehead for Hamas during Palestinian elections and becomes the central leader in the operations against Israeli occupation.
 Additionally, he plays a crucial role in foreign relations, leading negotiations with Israeli officials regarding peace processes, fostering reconciliation with Fatah, and enhancing ties with other Middle Eastern countries.

 History

 Ahmed Yassin, the founder of Hamas, became the first chairman of the Hamas Shura Council and de facto leader of Hamas from December 1987 until March 2004.
 Following his assassination, his deputy, Abdel Aziz al-Rantisi took over for only 26 days before he was assassinated by Israel.

 The chairman of the Hamas Political Bureau, Khaled Mashal, took over Hamas leadership; he was declared the overall and de facto leader of Hamas from April 2004.
 Although he had held this position from 1996, he was not the overall leader of Hamas: the chairman of the Hamas Shura Council at that time was considered to be the de facto leader.
 Hamas elected Mousa Abu Marzook, the previous political bureau's chairman, as the deputy chairman of Hamas Political Bureau in January 1997.

 In May 2017, Ismail Haniyeh, the deputy chairman of Hamas Political Bureau, was elected by the Hamas Shura Council as the chairman of Hamas Political Bureau.
 Hamas also elected Saleh al-Arouri as the deputy chairman of Hamas Political Bureau.
-However, Al-Arouri was assassinated by Israeli strike in January 2024.
+However, Al-Arouri was assassinated by an Israeli strike in January 2024.
 Six months later, Haniyeh was assassinated in Iran while attending for the inauguration ceremony of the President of Iran, Masoud Pezeshkian.

 On 31 July 2024, Khaled Mashal was selected as the acting chairman of Hamas Political Bureau until the new leader was elected.
 Mashal, the then-chairman of the Hamas Political Bureau, was expected to lead Hamas again.